Academics, University News

 Concordia University’s tunnel is bustling with activity during the school year.
-Nestled within the Student Life suite, assistant director Jake Wakem’s office door is nearly always open to encourage the interaction with students.
+Nestled within the Student Life suite, Jake Wakem’s office door is nearly always open to encourage interaction with students.

-Wakem joined the CSP Residence Life team as assistant director during the summer of 2017.
-A St. Paul, Minn., native, he attended school at St. Bernard’s High School and then stayed local to pursue his undergraduate degree at the University of St. Thomas.
+Wakem joined the CSP Residence Life team during the summer of 2017.
+A St. Paul, Minn., native, he attended school at St. Bernard’s High School and then stayed local to pursue his undergraduate degrees at the University of St. Thomas.
 He graduated with degrees in communication and business with a minor in justice and peace studies.

 After his undergraduate career, he went on to earn a master’s degree in counseling and student affairs from Kansas State University.
 For his first job, he was a hall director for a freshman dorm complex of 800 students at Marquette University in Milwaukee, Wis.

-A typical day for Wakem includes the supervision of four graduate hall coordinators, supervision of all residence assistants (RA), the creation of all departmental training, overseeing all of Residence Life’s hiring, housing placements, room changes, intramural sports system, all departmental programs and events, and counselor for students in crisis.
+A typical day for Wakem includes the supervision of four graduate hall coordinators, supervision of all residence assistants (RA), creation of all departmental training, overseeing all of Residence Life’s hiring, housing placements, room changes, intramural sports system, all departmental programs and events, and counselor for students in-crisis.

 “I meet with students who have ideas to improve our campus, students who might be going through issues, or students who want to process topics – big or small,” Wakem explained.

 As an undergrad student, Wakem’s passion for travel was ignited as he led several service trips around the world.

 “I saw incredible power in service,” Wakem recalled.

 It was on a service trip high up in a California mountain range that he felt his calling swiftly shift away from business and focus squarely on student affairs.